CamachoDejay/MyFavouriteBIAStool_NEUBIAS/README.md

 ## 1) Python Installation using virtual environments

+### Python virtual environments
+There are many ways to install Python [e.g.1](https://wiki.python.org/moin/BeginnersGuide/Download) & [e.g.2](https://realpython.com/installing-python/), but in a nutshell, there is something to keep in mind: different projects might need different flavours of Python with different sets of libraries.
+This is why it is strongly recommended that you manage your Python installations via “virtual environments”.
+You can think of virtual environments as an isolated set-up of Python that you wish to use including libraries and their versions.
+They can easily be created, modified and shared.
+It is for this reason that we suggest an installation workflow that includes the installation of [miniconda](https://docs.conda.io/en/latest/miniconda.html), a tool that can manage multiple virtual environments.

 ### 1.1) Installing miniconda:
 Miniconda is a free minimal installer for conda.
 The latest installation instructions can be found at: https://docs.conda.io/en/latest/miniconda.html